-On the day of assigned presentations, casual professional attire is required.
-This attire can consist of pants/slacks and top or scrubs.
-Close-toed shoes and socks are to be worn, tennis shoes are acceptable.
-Open-toed or open backed shoes are not to be worn.
+On the day of lab or practical exams, casual professional attire is required.
+This attire can consist of pants/slacks or scrub sets.
+Close-toed shoes and hose/socks are to be worn, tennis shoes are acceptable.
+Open-toed or open-backed shoes are not to be worn.
 Artificial or long nails and inappropriate clothing for labs is unacceptable.
 Also, offensive body odor (please use deodorant), mouth odor (please use mouthwash or have gum with you), or tattoos (please cover them if advised by staff) are not appropriate for the lab or classroom setting.
-Piercings on ears only allowed.
+One piercing per ear is allowed.
 You will be working closely with other individuals and proper hygiene is required.
+Name badge is to be worn during practical exams.
+No jeans of any color, leggings, or low cut tops are allowed.
+PRESENTATION DRESS: